Another version of the fanny pack?

 9. Sew the bottom of the fanny pack

-For the bottom of the pouch, start by sewing the two pieces of leather together (leave the fabric lining aside for now) .
-To make this step "smooth", it is important not to have sewn the sides all the way in step 5.
+For the bottom of the pouch, start by sewing the two leather pieces together (leave the fabric lining aside for now).
+For this step to be "without difficulty," it's important not to have sewn the sides all the way to the end in step 5.

 SMALL MODEL VIEW